 Your handful of notes;

 The clear vowels rise like balloons.

-The next lines are a little bit too cryptic to my taste, and am turned off by overuse of mirrors in poetry.
-Effacement: shortening of the uterine cervix as well as withdrawing into the background.
-Sylvia is a cloud that dissolves into tin air, raining some pretty words down before she goes (gasses herself).
+The next lines are a little bit too cryptic to my taste and I am turned off by overuse of mirrors in poetry.
+Effacement means shortening of the uterine cervix as well as withdrawing into the background.
+Sylvia is a cloud that dissolves into thin air, raining some pretty words down before she goes (she gassed herself).

 Okay, flickering moth-breath and flat pink roses, that’s good stuff.
-Now the mother hears the breath of her baby as the sound of a far sea, did the child set her free?
+Now the mother hears the breath of her baby (Plath’s daughter Frieda) as the sound of a far sea.
+Did the child set her free?
 When she gets up at night to breastfeed her child, however, the dull stars in the window are swallowed.
-The baby’s mouth is clean and the sound of his morning soung is clear.
-Does Plath feel the atmosphere sterile?
+The baby’s mouth is clean and the sound of his morning song is clear.
+Does Plath feel the sterile atmosphere?
 Or is motherhood precisely her liberation and nursing her child following the call of the far sea?